 First, the surge of cloud traffic over less expensive DIA links offering affordable bandwidth; the rise of hybrid cloud; and an ever evolving enterprise WAN infrastructure.
 Secondly, the demand of consumers and users for connectivity – are reasons that has challenged enterprises to take WAN transformation very seriously.
 Enterprise IT is now tasked with utilizing the best in breed available technologies to accelerate WAN performance.
-For example, choosing among technologies like SD-WAN, WAN optimization and thereby providing best possible feature set.
+For example, choosing among technologies like SD-WAN, WAN optimization and thereby providing the best possible feature set.

-In trying to ensure essential networking technologies to accelerate WAN capabilities, IT comes across various notions wide spread across the binary world.
+In trying to ensure essential networking technologies to accelerate WAN capabilities, IT comes across various notions widespread across the binary world.
 Does WAN optimization work in the age of SD-WAN?
 Did SD-WAN kill WAN optimization?
 Or “Software Defined Wide Area Network (SD-WAN) is the ultimate killer of WAN optimization” –these are common statements, the ICT world has been hearing it on the grapevine.

 During the time of MPLS when bandwidth came with constraints, WAN optimization was heavily used to address narrow bandwidth pipes on traffic transport, improve application performance and responsiveness.
-Today in the era of SD-WAN, the role of WAN optimization still makes a huge difference in overall network performance – Improved application performance and throughput (both being the key to deliver experience to users and customers).
+Today in the era of SD-WAN, the role of WAN optimization still makes a huge difference in overall network performance – Improved application performance and throughput (both being the key to deliver a better experience to users and customers).

 As enterprise evolve further into the digital world, SD-WAN continues to remain the de facto network technology.
 The contrast is being noticed when WAN transport technologies are considered.
-Enterprise WAN optimization adoption shows a contraction in their usage in the recent years.
+Enterprise WAN optimization adoption shows a contraction in their usage in recent years.
 However, the reason behind this is not SD-WAN.
 The shift towards a holistic approach to networks among technology linchpins, is the primary reason SD-WAN adoption in enterprises.

 Secondly, as bandwidth constraint decreases; become highly available at a cheaper price, techniques like data de-duplication or compression to balance lower capacity links is no longer the most “sought out” goal.
 Similarly, other WAN optimization techniques like TCP optimization of proxies and application-specific proxies also are becoming less applicable.
-Cloud ready networks of the modern era have not only reduced latency but has also decreased the need of these once required WAN optimization techniques.
+Cloud ready networks of the modern era have not only reduced latency but have also decreased the need of these once required WAN optimization techniques.

 There’s no doubt that SD-WAN has emerged as the game changing network technology in the cloud era.
 But alongside SD-WAN, WAN optimization still remains a choice for network administrators to make network experience bespoke.
 Both the technologies – SD-WAN and WANop – are helping networking administrators to address different sets of problems.
 Both WAN optimization and SD-WAN are crucial for optimum WAN performance.

-Lets consider one example of Lavelle Networks deployment scenario in one of India’s largest financing enterprise operating globally.
+Let’s consider one example of Lavelle Networks deployment scenario in one of India’s largest financing enterprise operating globally.
 WAN optimization is deployed in regional hubs and SD-WAN is deployed to leverage low cost broadband links within the region/local area.
 By adding one or more locations as a regional/local branch they connect with global MPLS.
-In this case WAN optimization is deployed to transmit traffic to another region, using links prone to latency.
+In this case, WAN optimization is deployed to transmit traffic to another region, using links prone to latency.
 Using WAN optimization Network administrators can mitigate latency effects and also benefits from compression and data de-duplication techniques.

 Apart from improving overall network performance, both WAN optimization and SD-WAN ensure bespoke user experience – by delivering seamless audio, video and VoIP- on mobile and in remote locations.
 Network administrators sometimes need to deliver multiple packets across the network.
 This kind of situation can easily crop up multiple application performance issues causing major application delays.
 WAN optimization addresses the three major causes of application performance, network delay, TCP/IP inefficiencies, and application inefficiencies.

 “These are all wrong statements.
-The basic parlance of SD-WAN are – Centralized Control, Hybrid WAN, Security and Dynamic path selection.
+The basic parlance of SD-WAN is – Centralized Control, Hybrid WAN, Security and Dynamic path selection.
 SD-WAN tells you which application flow should be sent on which (all) paths – (there can be more than one path used for a single application flow in SD-WAN world of Dynamic Path Selection).
 SD-WAN helps you not only to sense accurately (and timely) the most important transport characteristics of all the possible paths, but also it has the ability to sense the application flow’s transport requirements, and thereby it always guarantee that the packet of the right flow is sent on the right path.
-This is where SD-WAN’s Dynamic Path Selection come into the picture.”
+This is where SD-WAN’s Dynamic Path Selection comes into the picture.”